Xiaxue

-Cheng Yan Yan Wendy (born Cheng Yan Yan; 28 April 1984), better known by her pseudonym Xiaxue, is a Singaporean blogger and online television personality who writes about her life, fashion and local issues in a provocative style.
+Wendy Cheng Yan Yan (born Cheng Yan Yan; 28 April 1984), better known by her pseudonym Xiaxue, is a Singaporean blogger and online television personality who writes about her life, fashion and local issues in a provocative style.
 Her main blog, which attracts about 50,000 readers daily, has won prestigious blog awards and earned her sponsorship deals, as well as stints as a columnist and TV show host, but some of her posts have sparked national controversies.

 Personal life

 Born in Singapore on 28 April 1984, Wendy Cheng studied at River Valley High School and graduated from Singapore Polytechnic with a diploma in mass media, then briefly worked as a project coordinator.
 Her father, an antique dealer, and her mother, a property agent, are divorced; she also has a younger brother.
 For a year, she maintained a paper diary, which her ex-boyfriend's new girlfriend threw away during a Chinese New Year spring cleaning.
 Wanting to air her thoughts in a space that nobody could throw away, she started blogging in April 2003.
 She underwent plastic surgery, sponsored by MediaCorp TV, to "correct her bulbous nose" in 2006.

 In 2010, she married American engineer Mike Sayre, whom she met online and had dated for three years, and in March 2013, she gave birth to a boy named Dashiel.

 In 2023, she announced that she and Mike Sayre had split up.